lharding/curmudgeon-js/README.md

 ## Using

+There's a worked example of building a blog with curmudgeon in the 'example' directory.
+For your own projects,
-The cleanest thing to do is use this repo as a private NPM package by putting it into a `package.json` in the root of your blog project dir:
+the cleanest thing to do is use this repo as a private NPM package by putting it into a `package.json` in the root of your blog project dir:
 ````
 {